noah-witt/noah-witt/README.md

 ### Hi there 👋
+I am a Junior Computer Science and Economics Major at Augustana University in Sioux Falls, SD.
 <!--
 **noah-witt/noah-witt** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.